AshrafHanyy/AshrafHanyy.github.io/content/blog/Reflecting on-2023/index.md

 ### Conclusion

 All of this left me more convinced with what Solzhenitsyn said.
 The only way out of suffering is to have hope.
-And anyone should strive not to be bitter or resentful when they're suffering.
+And anyone suffering should strive not to be bitter or resentful.
 It's the quote written at the footer of this website that I now hold with me anywhere I go. it's the antidote to living a more meaningful life.
-Yes, you will suffer, but you will also have the opportunity before you to turn your suffering into something remarkable, to reach the stars.
+Yes, you will suffer, but you will also have the opportunity before you to turn your suffering into something remarkable.

-As humans, we can do whatever we set our minds to, and so hopefully, we will set our minds to the right things during our rought times.
+As humans, we can do whatever we set our minds to, and so hopefully, we will set our minds to the right things especially during our rough times.

 `Per Aspera Ad Astra ...
 From hardships to the stars`